Setting up your store

 person: CreateTable<Person>(['id', 'name', 'age']),

 Once we have a our types declared, we can then create our store, along with the initial values for our tables.
-In this example, the initial table is empty, which is why we pass empty arrays for each of our properties.
+In this example, the initial table is empty, which is why we pass just the column names.

-If our table had singles and queues, the store would look like this:
+If our table had singles and queues, the store would look something like this:

-import { extract, CreateSingle, CreateTable, CreateQueue, type Single, type Store, type Table, type Queue } from '@datahook/trigger';
+import { CreateSingle, CreateTable, CreateQueue, CreateStore } from '@datahook/trigger';

 // declare a table type